adunderground/ad-face-tracker/Readme.md

 # ad-face-tracker

-Simple React + Vite demo that shows face images and basic gaze/face tracking.
+Simple React + Vite demo that shows face images and gaze/face tracking.

 Summary:

 - Uses a small React component and a hook to swap/track face images (see `hooks/useGazeTracking.js`).
-- Faces are stored under `public/faces/`.
+- Faces are stored under `public/faces/` or 'public/video'.

 Quick start: